-As we head towards winter, now is the time to think about next summer and the fires that may come after two wet, mild years.
+As we head towards a mild and wet summer, we still need to prepare for the fires that will come as we head back to drier years.
 There are many things we need to do to be ready for the climate change driven fires of the future.
 Here is one of them: Victoria should set up a volunteer remote area firefighting team, which can work alongside the government paid fire crews.
 This would increase our capacity to stop lightning strikes from turning into massive blazes.
 It’s a good idea.
 It just needs a bit of political will and money to make it happen.

 A recent fire in the Central Highlands of Victoria demonstrates the need for a volunteer remote area firefighting team.